sahilrajput03/learn-typescript/README.md

 **Tips:**
 - From Jack Herrington: You can use `ctrl+k ctrl+i` to get the typescript popup in vscode.

-## we can type req.body in express like that
+## We can type req.body in express like that

 Source: [Click here](https://stackoverflow.com/a/55413670/10012446)

 ![image](https://user-images.githubusercontent.com/31458531/215592538-b7941e08-38b3-4a87-8c70-102e5ab21185.png)

 ## Get type from values of an array ♥💕❤😘

 Source: [Click here](https://steveholgado.com/typescript-types-from-arrays/)